Shea Theodore

-Shea Theodore (born August 3, 1995) is a Canadian professional ice hockey defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
-Theodore was selected by the Anaheim Ducks in the first round, 26th overall, of the 2013 NHL Entry Draft.
+Shea Theodore (born August 3, 1995) is a Canadian professional ice hockey player who is a defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
+Theodore was selected by the Anaheim Ducks in the first round, 26th overall, of the 2013 NHL entry draft.

-Theodore began his minor hockey career with the Aldergrove Minor Hockey Association, during which he established himself as the most outstanding player in the team's franchise history.
-His successful minor career earned him a selection in the 2010 WHL Bantam Draft, by the Seattle Thunderbirds.
-During his tenure with the team, Theodore served as captain and competed for Team Canada at various international tournaments.
-He won a gold medal at the 2013 IIHF World U18 Championships and 2015 World Junior Ice Hockey Championships and a silver medal at the 2019 IIHF World Championship.
+Theodore began his minor ice hockey career with the Aldergrove Minor Hockey Association, during which he established himself as the most outstanding player in the team's franchise history.
+His successful minor career earned him a selection in the 2010 WHL bantam draft, by the Seattle Thunderbirds.
+During his tenure with the team, Theodore served as captain and competed for Canada at various international tournaments.
+He won a gold medal at the 2013 World U18 Championships and 2015 World Junior Championships and a silver medal at the 2019 World Championship.